Yiddish Book Center: Visitor Center and Museum, Public Programs and Resources

-In October 2024, the Yiddish Book Center opened a ground breaking permanent exhibition, Yiddish: A Global Culture, that places Yiddish at the heart of intellectual and creative life in Europe and the Americas.
+In October 2024, the Yiddish Book Center opened a new permanent exhibition, Yiddish: A Global Culture, that places Yiddish at the heart of intellectual and creative life in Europe and the Americas.
 The center hosts temporary exhibits featuring Jewish artists and themes.

 The center also hosts a variety of in-person and online public programs on a range of topics related to Yiddish and modern Jewish culture including the annual Yidstock: The Festival of New Yiddish Music.

 Pakn Treger (Yiddish for "book peddler"), the magazine of the Yiddish Book Center, is an English-language magazine that covers subjects related to Yiddish culture and literature as well as news from the center.
 Its annual translation issue, a digital publication, features newly translated works of Yiddish literature.

 Educational programs

 The center's online and in-person educational programs include the Steiner Summer Yiddish Program for college students, the Great Jewish Books Summer Program for high school students, a Great Jewish Books Teacher Workshop, a fellowship program, a translation fellowship, as well as online and on-site classes for adult learners, including the Bossie Dubowick YiddishSchool.
 The center also offers a field trip program for middle and high school students.